Tesla recalls 'Full Self-Driving' to fix unsafe actions - KESQ

 Despite the names “Full Self-Driving” and “Autopilot,” Tesla says on its website that the cars cannot drive themselves and owners must be ready to intervene at all times.

-NHTSA’s testing found that “Autosteer on City Streets,” which is part of Tesla’s FSD beta testing, “led to an unreasonable risk to motor vehicle safety based on insufficient adherence to traffic safety laws.”
+NHTSA’s testing found that Tesla’s FSD beta testing, “led to an unreasonable risk to motor vehicle safety based on insufficient adherence to traffic safety laws.”

+Raj Rajkumar, a professor of computer engineering at Carnegie Mellon University, doubts that Tesla can fix the problems cited by NHTSA with a software update.
+The automaker, he says, relies only on cameras and artificial intellingence to make driving decisions, a system that will make mistakes.

+“Cameras can miss a lot of things,” Rajkumar said.
+“These are not straightforward issues to fix.
+If they could have fixed it, they would have fixed it a long time back.”

+Most other companies with self-driving vehicles use laser sensors and radar in addition to cameras to make sure vehicles see everything.
+“One sensing modality is not perfect by any metric,” Rajkumar said.

+He questioned whether NHTSA will require testing before the software update is sent out to make sure it works.
+The agency said that it works closely with automakers as they develop recall remedies “to ensure adequacy.”

 In documents, NHTSA says that on Jan.
 25, as part of regular communications with Tesla, it told the automaker about concerns with FSD, and it asked Tesla to do a recall.
-Both sides met numerous times in the following days, and on Feb.
+On Feb.
 7, Tesla decided to do the recall out of an abundance of caution, “while not concurring with the agency’s analysis.”

 The agency also is investigating complaints that Teslas can brake suddenly for no reason.